w3c/web-share/docs/security-privacy-self-review.md

 ## 2.11 Does this specification allow an origin some measure of control over a user agent’s native UI?

-The API provides for showing a target selection user interface, for example as a modal dialog.
+The API provides for showing a target selection user interface, for example as a modal dialog on some platforms, or a context menu in other platforms.
 The presence and presentation of the interface remains entirely under the control of the user agent.

 ## 2.12 What temporary identifiers might this this specification create or expose to the web?